 World Chagas Disease Day

-The History Of World Chagas Disease Day
+The History of World Chagas Disease Day

-In May 2019, the World Health Assembly at the World Health Organization (WHO) issued the final approval for World Chagas Disease Day and it was first celebrated on April 14, 2020.
+In May 2019, the World Health Assembly at the World Health Organization (WHO) issued the final approval for World Chagas Disease Day, and it was first celebrated on April 14, 2020.
 It has since been celebrated every year and will continue to be observed well into the future, or until there is a cure for this disease.

-Important Facts About Chagas
+Important Facts About Chagas Disease

 Observing World Chagas Disease Day

 This is also a good day to raise money for a potential cure for this disease and for improved treatments.
-People can donate to The Chagas Disease Foundation or they can raise money on their behalf.
+People can donate to The Chagas Disease Foundation or they can raise money on its behalf.
 People can help out a lot by spreading the news about this disease and this holiday online.
 This can be done by using the hashtag #WorldChagasDiseaseDay.

 When is it?

-This year (2023)
+This year (2024)

 April 14 Sunday

-Last year (2022)
+Last year (2023)

 Topic